ThenuThudewattage/RPAL-Interpreter/README.md

 ## Project Overview

-This project is a lexical analyzer, parser, and interpreter for the RPAL (Right-reference Pedagogical Algorithmic Language) programming language, implemented in Java as part of a semester project.
+This project is a lexical analyzer, parser, and interpreter for the RPAL programming language, implemented in Java as part of a semester project.
 The project includes the following components:

 **Lexical Analyzer:** Scans the input RPAL program to generate tokens based on the lexical rules specified in the RPAL_Lex.pdf.